suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

-In order to setup end to end encryption of media delivered over MOQT delivery network, producers and consumers participate in the MLS exchange to setup group secret through which are used to derived the keys needed for encrypting the media/data published by the members of the MLS group.
+In order to setup end to end encryption of media delivered over MOQT delivery network, producers and consumers participate in the MLS exchange to setup group secret through which are used to derive the keys needed for encrypting the media/data published by the members of the MLS group.